RemoteTechnologiesGroup/RemoteTech/guide/index.md

 The second element is a colored calculator icon -- green for a [working connection](../#connections), red for a broken connection, and yellow for local control.
 Clicking the icon while green or red pulls up the flight computer window.
 You can't use the flight computer if you have local control.

 The basic flight computer window shows only the controls for operating it; clicking ">>" will display the computer's current state as well as a queue of any "instant" commands sent to it.
-Instant commands are anything you normally do once, including right-click actions, staging commands, action groups, and anything with a toggle key (RCS, SAS, landing gear...).
-They do not include slewing, translation, changing the throttle, or anything else that normally involves holding down a key.
+Instant commands are anything you normally do with a single click or key press, including right-click actions, staging commands, action groups, and anything with a toggle key (RCS, SAS, landing gear...).
+They do not include slewing, translation, changing the throttle, or anything else that might involve holding down a key.

 An instant command may be canceled by clicking the "X" button next to the command.
 Non-instant commands cannot be canceled.

 ![IMAGE: flight computer window, with a simple queue](flightcomputer.png)